austral-prog/tp-university-totiruocco0/README.md

 - `input_2.csv`: Contains additional student data.
 - `expected_2.csv`: Expected output after processing the new input file.

+For final exams, the grade is the sum of the grades For Practical Works, the grade is the last grade
+For Oral exams, the grade is the only grade they have For Written exams, the grade is the average grade

 # 3 - Submit date: October 25th - Java CSV Aggregation Assignment

 ## Objective